 Along with construction experience, a formal qualification such as CAL’s Certificate IV in Building Project Support (Contract Administrator) (CPC40320) will equip you with the skills you need to succeed in this career path.

-In this contract admin certificate you will learn how to:
+In this certificate IV, you will learn how to:

-This course is completely online and self-paced, making it perfect for those already working – giving you the opportunity to work and gain further experience while you study.
+This course is completely online and self-paced, making it perfect for those already working and allowing you to work and gain further experience while you study.

-Communication between the project coordinator, teams, and stakeholders is essential to ensure that everyone knows what needs to happen next.
+Communication between the project manager, teams and stakeholders is essential to ensure that everyone knows what needs to happen next.
 If there are any issues, they need to be resolved as soon as possible so that the project can continue smoothly.

-Many skills make up a great project coordinator that are picked up from experience in the construction industry and from a formal qualification.
+Many skills that make up a great project manager are picked up from experience in the construction industry and from a formal qualification.

 The top skills required for a successful career as a project coordinator are:

-If project coordination is the right choice for you, you can take the steps now to set yourself up for a rewarding career.
-Most construction project coordinators already work in the construction industry, as they need a good amount of knowledge on how construction sites work and need to be managed.
+If project management is the right choice for you, you can take the steps now to set yourself up for a rewarding career.
+Most construction project managers already work in the construction industry, as they need a good amount of knowledge on how construction sites work and need to be managed.

 Along with experience, CAL’s Certificate IV in Project Management Practice (BSB40920) will afford you the right skills to see you become a successful project coordinator in the construction industry.

-Through the project coordinator certificate, you will learn how to:
+Through the certificate IV, you will learn how to:

-- Manage project human resources to ensure you have the best people for the project, and
+• Manage project human resources to ensure you have the best people for the project

 CAL’s qualifications are completely online and self-paced, allowing you to work and maintain your job and on-site experience whilst also gaining your qualification.

-With this qualification and relevant industry experience, project coordinators in construction can earn a salary of $85,000 a year.
-The job growth for this role is at an expected 8.8% over the next 5 years.
+With this qualification and relevant industry experience, project managers in construction can earn a salary of $136,000 a year.
+The job growth for this role is at an expected 8.8% over the next five years.
 This makes it a great option for those wanting to find a long-term career.

 Pathways in the construction industry